-- Medically certified where required. - Live within short distance from the plant so that they can be called up quickly. - Can be easily contacted both on and off duty. - Ability and willingness to attend drills and training.
+- Medically certified where required. - Can be easily contacted both on and off duty. - Ability and willingness to attend drills and training.

 An overview of the emergency response activities flow is shown in Figure 2.

 Figure 1: Transport emergency team organisation at the scene of incident